-For the last thirteen years David has served as Professor of Bible and Communication and Special Assistant to the President at Lipscomb University and executive director of the Thomas H. Olbricht Christian Scholars’ Conference.
-He now directs the Center for Christianity and Scholarship.
+For the last fifteen years David has served as Professor of Homiletics and executive director of the Thomas H. Olbricht Christian Scholars’ Conference.
+Additionally he currently directs the Center for Christianity and Scholarship.

 From 1981 to 1991 he served as the Senior Minister for the Andresen Road Church of Christ in Vancouver, Washington.
-In the last several years he has worked with local congregations in productive interim works, most recently in California, Florida, Virginia and Alabama.
+In the last several years he has worked with local congregations in productive interim works, most recently in California, Florida, Virginia, Alabama and Michigan.

-David’s formal education includes an MDiv from ACU (1981), the DMin from Fuller Seminary (1987), an MS in Communication from Portland State University (1991) and the PhD in Communication from the University of Washington (1995).
+David’s formal education includes a BA in Education from Washington State University, an MDiv from ACU (1981), the DMin from Fuller Seminary (1987), an MS in Communication from Portland State University (1991) and the PhD in Communication from the University of Washington (1995).

 David and Mae have been married for 45 years and have three beloved sons, Josh, Luke and Nate and six cherished grandchildren.